maut-ai/maut-backend/README.md

       "enabled": true,
       "description": "Hello message functionality"
     }
-  }
+    // Configuration for other modules can be added here }
 }
 ```

-These settings are loaded via a custom `JsonPropertySourceFactory` and can be accessed using Spring's `@Value` annotation or injected into configuration properties classes.
+These JSON settings are loaded via a custom `JsonPropertySourceFactory` and can be accessed using Spring's `@Value` annotation or injected into configuration properties classes.

 ## Running the Application